 Halton Region staff members perform tick dragging in the spring and fall.
 This is a method of collecting ticks for the purpose of identifying risk areas where past tick surveillance indicated the potential presence of blacklegged ticks.
-Based on this surveillance, most of Halton is considered a risk area for Lyme disease (external PDF).
-However, it’s important to practice proper tick prevention in all areas in Halton where ticks are more likely to be present (wooded, tall grass or brushy areas).
+Based on this surveillance, all of Halton is considered a risk area for Lyme disease (external PDF).
+It is important to practice proper tick prevention in Halton where ticks are more likely to be present (wooded, tall grass or brushy areas).

 There are several steps you can take to prevent tick bites:

 Symptoms of Lyme disease can be different for each person and usually begin within three days to one month after being bitten by an infected tick.

 See your doctor or healthcare provider right away if you have been bitten by a tick or develop symptoms consistent with Lyme disease.

 Yes, just like humans, Lyme disease can affect pets.
 Check your pet for ticks after being outdoors and if you are concerned contact a veterinarian.

 Halton Region Public Health conducts tick dragging in the spring and fall.
 This is a method of collecting ticks to identify risk areas where past tick surveillance indicated the potential presence of blacklegged ticks and is the physical collection of blacklegged ticks from suitable tick habitats.